Alto flute: Size

+The arrangement of the holes can differ depending on the maker of the flute.

-The embouchure for alto flute is similar to that for C flute, but in proportion to the size of the instrument.
+The embouchure-hole for alto flute is similar to that for C flute, but in proportion to the size of the instrument.
 Hence the embouchure-hole sits lower on the lower lip, and the lip-aperture is wider.

 Repertoire

+Music written for alto flute includes but is not limited to music for alto flute alone, for alto flute and piano, for alto flute and mixed ensembles of many different instruments, and flute choir music.
+It also appears in orchestral music and film soundtracks.

 The following lists are not intended to be complete, but rather to present a representative sampling of the most commonly played and well-known works in the genre.
 The lists also do not generally include works originally written for other instruments and subsequently transcribed, adapted, or arranged for alto flute, unless such piece is very common in the repertory, in which case it is listed with its original instrumentation noted.